Show sidebar Domain-specific ECI

 In particular we use the same logistic model for performance of LLM m on benchmark b:

-We keep benchmark difficulty (Db), and benchmark slope (b) parameters from the general ECI fit, and then only recalculate the LLM capability parameters.
-This is done to ensure the resulting values are comparable to the general ECI values, but means that the results cannot be used to assess progress trends in different domains.
+We keep benchmark difficulty (\(D_b\)) and benchmark slope (\(\alpha_b\)) parameters from the general ECI fit, and then only recalculate the LLM capability parameters.
+This is done to ensure the resulting values are comparable to the general ECI values, but means that the results cannot be used to assess long term progress trends in different domains.
+For the cyber ECI, this same procedure is applied starting from a refit “general + cyber” joint fit rather than the published general ECI fit; see the Cyber ECI section below.

 To calculate confidence intervals we use a two-step process: